-If her friend hadn’t taken her to the hospital, Smith isn’t sure whether she would have talked to the police at all about her attack, and she’s far from the only survivor of police sexual violence who feels that way.
+If her friend hadn’t taken her to the hospital, Smith isn’t sure whether she would have talked to the police at all about her attack, and she’s far from the only survivor of police-perpetrated sexual violence who feels that way.

 When the police caught up with Smith’s attacker a couple weeks later, they discovered he was already standing trial for the rape and sexual assault of another woman.
-That case was dropped, and Smith’s case was picked up soon after, resulting in a plea bargain of life sentence, with Smith’s attacker eligible for parole after an initial five years and then again every three years.
-Smith said she has been writing letters to a prison psychosocial review board to revoke his parole eligibility every three years and has always been successful.
+That case was dropped, and Smith’s case was picked up soon after, resulting in a plea bargain of a life sentence, with Smith’s attacker eligible for parole after an initial five years and then again every three years.
+Smith said she has been writing letters to his prison’s review board to revoke his parole eligibility every three years and has always been successful.
 Now, she said, he has more of a chance of getting out than ever because of recent rule changes to how the state’s parole board operates.

-“One thing about the police-thing, it always felt like that was put under the rug,” Smith said about the follow-up by officials who handled her case.
+“One thing about the police thing, it always felt like that was put under the rug,” Smith said about the follow-up by officials who handled her case.

 In the 20 years that Smith’s rapist has been in prison, news accounts of sexual violence at the hands of police officers have only multiplied.
 This year has already seen a steady trickle of news stories detailing police-perpetrated domestic violence, propositions, harassment, sexual assault, molestation and rape.

-Just last month, a county sheriff’s deputy in Georgia has been charged with fondling women involved in court cases; a deputy in Colorado was arrested on a domestic violence-related sex assault charge; a police deputy chief in Utah resigned after allegations of sexual harassment; a woman in New York City filed a lawsuit accusing an officer of rape, assault and battery after the officer allegedly pressured her into a date by promising to clear up her case; a former Georgia officer was sentenced to 35 years on child molestation charges after he forced sex acts from two girls and a woman while on duty; an officer in Texas was arrested on domestic violence charges, saying in a recording that his wife needed to be “cut by a razor, set on fire, beat half to death and left to die”; several sexual assault charges were filed against a former California officer who allegedly molested a 14-year-old Explorer Scout; an officer in North Carolina faces peeping charges; a former Arkansas officer plead guilty to five counts of sexual assault of a 16-year-old girl; a former DC officer admitted in federal court recently he forced underage teenagers to work as escorts out of his apartment; and a former Wisconsin police officer, Steven Zelich, was arrested for allegedly murdering two women and stuffing their bodies into suitcases.
+Just last month, a county sheriff’s deputy in Georgia has been charged with fondling women involved in court cases; a deputy in Colorado was arrested on a domestic violence-related sex assault charge; a police deputy chief in Utah resigned after allegations of sexual harassment; a woman in New York City filed a lawsuit accusing an officer of rape, assault and battery after the officer allegedly pressured her into a date by promising to clear up her case; a former Georgia officer was sentenced to 35 years on child molestation charges after he forced sex acts from two girls and a woman while on duty; an officer in Texas was arrested on domestic violence charges, saying in a recording that his wife needed to be “cut by a razor, set on fire, beat half to death and left to die”; several sexual assault charges were filed against a former California officer who allegedly molested a 14-year-old Explorer Scout; an officer in North Carolina faces peeping charges; a former Arkansas officer pled guilty to five counts of sexual assault of a 16-year-old girl; a former D.C. officer admitted in federal court recently he forced underage teenagers to work as escorts out of his apartment; and a former Wisconsin police officer, Steven Zelich, was arrested for allegedly murdering two women and stuffing their bodies into suitcases.

-And that’s only just a few of the news accounts from last month – accounts that were made public due to a survivor reporting the attack, or due to the officer being caught by some other means.
+That’s only just a few of the news accounts from last month — accounts that were made public due to a survivor reporting the attack, or due to the officer being caught by some other means.
 In reality, there are likely dozens more cases from the month that will go unreported.
 (Reporting a police attack, of course, means recounting that attack to other police officers.)

-No institutional or nongovernmental organization keeps comprehensive, quantitative data about the number of victims of police-perpetrated sexual violence, but some organizations do track news accounts like the incidents listed above.
+No institutional or non-governmental organization keeps comprehensive, quantitative data about the number of victims of police-perpetrated sexual violence, but some organizations do track news accounts like the incidents listed above.

-A Bowling Green State University study analyzed 548 arrest cases from 2005 through 2007 involving 398 officers employed by 328 nonfederal law enforcement agencies in 265 counties and cities in 43 states.
+A Bowling Green State University study analyzed 548 arrest cases from 2005 through 2007 involving 398 officers employed by 328 non-federal law enforcement agencies in 265 counties and cities in 43 states.
 Researchers counted 66, or about 16.6 percent, of the arrested officers had more than one victim and/or were arrested more than once for sex crimes.
-The study also found that a little more than half of the sex crimes counted were committed while the officer was on duty and that most of the victims were minors.
+The study also found that a little more than half of the sex crimes counted were committed while the officer was on duty, and that most of the victims were minors.